With Lyft Business, quality care for patients and healthcare members doesn't have to end at the hospital doors.

 Q: Are drivers notified that they are transporting a patient or healthcare member when they are matched with the ride?

-No, drivers are not informed through the app that the ride is for a healthcare partner or requested by a Concierge agent.
+No, drivers are not informed through the app that the ride is for a healthcare partner or requested by a Concierge coordinator.
 However, when the driver receives a "Driver Note" via SMS text, it is usually an indicator to the driver that it is a special type of ride.

 Q: What do I do if my patient leaves their prescriptions in the car and they need them returned immediately?